davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 Old versions of TLS permitted the use of very low strength ciphers.
 Ciphers with a strength less than 112 bits MUST NOT be offered or negotiated for any version of TLS for any reason.
+Implementations detecting any cipher suite meeting this criteria in any hello message also offering support for TLS 1.3 or later MUST respond with an "illegal_parameter" alert message and close the connection.
+Implementations MAY apply this restriction to all hello messages from any version to avoid attempted negotiation with obsolete and potentially unsafe clients.

 The security of SSL 2.0 {{SSL2}} is considered insufficient for the reasons enumerated in [RFC6176], and MUST NOT be negotiated for any reason.

 Implementations MUST NOT send an SSL version 2.0 compatible CLIENT-HELLO.
 Implementations MUST NOT negotiate TLS 1.3 or later using an SSL version 2.0 compatible CLIENT-HELLO.
+Servers capable of processing this hello message and receive one offering support for TLS 1.3 or later MUST respond with a "protocol_version" alert message and close the connection.
 Implementations are NOT RECOMMENDED to accept an SSL version 2.0 compatible CLIENT-HELLO in order to negotiate older versions of TLS.
+Implementations receiving any connection attempt that it cannot successfully parse as a TLS ClientHello MAY respond with a "decode_error" alert message before closing the connection.

 Implementations MUST NOT send or accept any records with a version less than { 3, 0 }.